 Nele Demeyere

-I am happy to supervise research undergraduate and MSc projects relating to cognitive neuropsychology and lesion-symptom mapping.
+I am happy to supervise research undergraduate and MSc projects.
 Please feel free to contact me via e-mail.

 Oxford Cognitive Screen